w3c/wot/minutes/td/20251211/Readme.md

 Cris: can you make an example?

 Mahda: for example the readOnly has a default.
 Only in spec but not in jsonschema.
-Now I'm in security vocabulary defintions.
+Now I'm in security vocabulary definitions.
 I'm currently evaluating if the generated text matches the current spec.

 Daniel: how do we cross check?
 In the end, what should do? is there a plan to make a good automated test?